 The woman would be eligible for CETA.
 Her savings could not be taken into account under CETA guidelines.
 She could simply, and legitimately, say that she was unemployed and wanted to enter the work force.

 Or take the case of a $250,000-a-year lawyer.
 Assume that, by chance, he had spent the last six months working on one case, but had not yet been paid.

 He, too, would be eligible, in the same way that Jeanne Ehrlichman was.

 CETA guidelines ward off rich people in a general way by requiring that programs be aimed at the "unemployed," the "underemployed" and the "economically disadvantaged."
 But the guidelines do not define these terms.

 So Rosalynn Carter would not be doing anything remotely illegal if she joined CETA today.
-And CETA local 1979 authorizing legislation, which Congress will began considering in October, contains no language that would change that situation.
+And CETA's fiscal 1979 authorizing legislation, which Congress will begin considering in October, contains no language that would change that situation.